ldrozdz93/dyno/README.md

 ```
 This allows us to use dynamic polimorphism for example on memory-constrained
 embedded systems.
 The above example isn't fully optimal from performance pov,
-(a forwarding reference could be used, of even make_inplace<> idiom -
+(a forwarding reference could be used, or even a make_inplace<> idiom -
 more below), but proves a general point: non-boilerplate stack-based
 polimorphism can be achived using this fork of __Dyno__.